Last updated: August 12, 2026

 Account credentials and API keys are stored in the macOS Keychain.
 Your people graph, notes, recordings, and other data live in the Kola.app data directory on your Mac, under your operating-system user account.
 Because the data stays on your device, its security depends on the protections you have in place there — your account password, disk encryption (such as FileVault), and device security.
 We encourage you to keep those enabled.

 Because your data is stored locally, you control it directly.
 Disconnecting an account stops further indexing from that source.
 Deleting people, notes, recordings, or other data within Kola removes them from the local index.
-Uninstalling Kola.app and removing its data directory deletes everything from your Mac.
-We hold no copy to delete on your behalf.
+Uninstalling Kola.app and removing its data directory deletes everything from your Mac, and we hold no copy of any of it.

 Depending on where you live, you may have rights over your personal data — including the rights to access, correct, delete, export, and restrict or object to its processing, and to lodge a complaint with your local data-protection authority.
 Because Kola keeps your data on your own device, you can exercise most of these rights directly: the app lets you view, edit, export, and delete your records, and disconnect any source, without involving us.